kodecocodes/swift-algorithm-club/Threaded Binary Tree/README.markdown

 Using a single or double threaded tree depends on what we want to accomplish.
-If we only need to traverse the tree in one direction (either forward or backward), use a single threaded tree.
-If we want to traverse in both directions, use a double threaded tree.
+If we only need to traverse the tree in one direction (either forward or backward), then we use a single threaded tree.
+If we want to traverse in both directions, then we use a double threaded tree.

 It is important to note that each node stores either its predecessor or its left child, and either its successor or its right child.
 The nodes do not